 For employees first eligible for a railroad retirement annuity and a Federal, State, or local government pension after 1985, there may be a reduction in the tier I amount for receipt of a public pension based, in part or in whole, on employment not covered by social security or railroad retirement after 1956.
 This may also apply to certain other payments not covered by railroad retirement or social security, such as payments from a non-profit organization, a foreign government, or a foreign employer.
-This does not include military service pensions, payments by the Department of Veterans Affairs, or certain benefits payable by a foreign government as a result of a totalization agreement between that government and the United States.
+This does not include military service pensions, payments by the Department of Veterans Affairs, or certain benefits payable by a foreign government and the United States.